sul-dlss/gis-robot-suite/.github/pull_request_template.md

-## Was the usage documentation (e.g. README, DevOpsDocs, wiki, queue specific README) updated?

-## Does this change affect how this application integrates with other services?
+## How was this change tested?

-If so, please confirm change was tested on stage and/or test added to sul-dlss/infrastructure-integration-test.
+## Which documentation and/or configurations were updated?